Background on the Jezreel Valley

 The tiled mosaic commemorates a woman, Akeptus, who donated money to build the church and a table probably used to commemorate the Last Supper; Porphyrio, a Roman officer who donated the money for the mosaic floor; and four other women.

 Prior to this find, the oldest known Christian churches date from around 330–370 AD.
-They include: the Church of the Holy Sepulcher in Jerusalem; the Nativity Church in Bethlehem; the Byzantine church built over the Tomb of the Patriarchs at Alonei Mamre near Hebron; the Dura-Europus house church in Syria, and the church in Ramle.
+They include: the Church of the Holy Sepulchre in Jerusalem; the Nativity Church in Bethlehem; the Byzantine church built over the Tomb of the Patriarchs at Alonei Mamre near Hebron; the Dura-Europus house church in Syria, and the church in Ramle.